deim3/vichan/README.md

 ========================================================
 List of functions added in this fork:

+1) Added Belarus localization.
-1) Blacklisted words.
+2) Blacklisted words.
 Array of strings that are blacklisted and cannot be included in the post.
 Search $config['spamwords'] in the config.php for an example.

 Other functions will be added later.
 ========================================================